taxevaiden/TwtGUI/README.md

 ### install dependencies

-make sure you have  installed. then, navigate to the project folder and run:
+make sure you have everything installed. then, navigate to the project folder and run:

     npm install

 ### actually compiling now

-this is where we compile the app. compiling is pretty simple i have it all set up and everything yeah yeah

-currently, the config is set to compile for windows (and also macOS but uh too lazy to remove that)

-anyways, to compile the app run:
+i already have the command for compiling set up, so to compile the app run:

     npm run make

-this generates a .zip file with the .exe in it, located at `twtGUI/out/make/zip/win32/x64/`. to run the app, simply extract the .zip file somewhere, and open `twtgui.exe`
+this generates a .zip file with the .exe in it, located at `twtGUI/out/make/zip/win32/x64/` (assuming you're on windows?). to run the app, simply extract the .zip file somewhere, and open `twtgui.exe`

-## testing + PLEASE help me
+TODO: add info for other operating systems (macOS, linux,,)

+## contributing

 if you'd like to help me test this app out and maybe help out with compatibility for macOS/Linux: